Beautiful street painted in iconic blue color in the historic medina of Chefchaouen, Morocco

 Claim Flight Compensation

-Morning: Wander blue streets—photograph every corner, Plaza Uta el-Hammam.
-Kasbah museum and gardens (MAD60).
-Afternoon: Browse artisan shops (blankets, textiles), lunch at rooftop restaurant overlooking medina.
-Ras El Maa waterfall.
+Morning: Wander blue-washed streets—photograph every corner in morning light.
+Plaza Uta el-Hammam, Kasbah museum and gardens ($7.07 / MAD 65).
+Midday: Lunch at rooftop restaurant with medina views.
+Afternoon: Browse artisan shops—Berber blankets, woven textiles, leather goods.
+Ras El Maa waterfall/spring.
 Evening: Hike to Spanish Mosque for sunset (30 min), dinner, mint tea on terrace.

 Plaza Uta el-Hammam